 5:18 Woe unto you that desire the day of the Lord! to what end is it for you? the day of the Lord is darkness, and not light.
-"Woe" means deep sorrow, grief, misery, and trouble.
-When God declares "Woe" through His prophets, it is impending judgment before any prosperity and blessings to come-tear down to build up.
-It is true that "the Day of the Lord" will result in Israel's exaltation, but they do not realize that it will involve repentance and a preparation in which all evil will be judged and evil doers destroyed.
-Amos proclaims "Woe unto you that desire the Day of the Lord" and deals with those who, perhaps with insincere reverence for God, long for that day to come.
+"Woe" meant deep sorrow, grief, misery, and trouble.
+When God declares "Woe" through His prophets, it is impending judgment before any prosperity and blessings to come-they would be torn down to be built up again.
 Amos had already told them in 4:12 "...prepare to meet your God, O Israel."
 It seems the Israelites were desiring God to appear on their behalf in a great day of vindication, bringing justice to the world.
-The Israelites surely don't want to ask for that day to come.
-They do this because they do not understand the true nature of that day.
+However, they surely don't want to ask for that day to come for them.
+They don't understand the true nature of that day.
 Here, "the Day of the Lord" means the imminent destruction by the Assyrian army.
-For those seeking the "Day of the Lord", it will be darkness and doom-no light.
+For those that were seeking the "Day of the Lord", it will be darkness and doom-no light.
 This foreshadows the future Day of the Lord's Judgment.
-This future Judgment would be worse than the judgment coming by the hands of the Assyrians.
+This future judgment would be worse than the judgment coming by the hands of the Assyrians.

 5:19 As if a man did flee from a lion, and a bear met him; or went into the house, and leaned his hand on the wall, and a serpent bit him.
-In this illustration, a man might seem to conceivably be spared of judgment in the "Day of the Lord."
-Amos graphically illustrates as he pictures a man who successfully escapes from a lion and while doing so, meets a bear from which he also successfully escapes to the supposed safety of his house, only to be bitten and mortally wounded by a snake as in exhaustion he leans against the wall to recover from his escapade.
+Amos graphically illustrates as he pictures a man who successfully escapes from a lion and while doing so, meets a bear from which he also successfully escapes to the supposed safety of his house, only to be bitten and mortally wounded by a snake, and in exhaustion he leans against the wall to recover from his escapade.
 He compared the people of Israel to a fugitive who runs away from one threat only to find another.
 Can't you see us today, if we're doing evil, we're in one calamity and then right into another?
 God is the only One who has our plan of escape, when He gets our attention.
+In this illustration, does God have your attention?

-5:20 Shall not the day of the Lord be darkness, and not light? even very dark, and no brightness in it?- 3The people of Israel perceived the "the Day of the Lord" as a day of victory for themselves and a day of judgment for their enemies.
+5:20 Shall not the day of the Lord be darkness, and not light? even very dark, and no brightness in it?- 3The people of Israel perceived the "the Day of the Lord" as a day of victory for themselves; a day they might be spared of judgment, and a day of judgment for their enemies.
 Amos corrected their thinking by pointing out that the Day of the Lord would be a day of judgment.
 Amos asks this question to drive the point home.
 "The Day of the Lord" will offer no hope for evildoers, only certain doom!